 Homemade Chipotle Seasoning Mix for Tacos

-- 2 tbsp chipotle powder (no salt added)
+- 2 tablespoon chipotle powder (no salt added)

 - Combine all of the ingredients in a small bowl.